etienne-bechara/crux/docs/module/logger.md

 ## Transporters

-This package offers the following built-in transporters: Console, Sentry and Slack.
+This package offers the following built-in transporters: Console, Loki, Sentry and Slack.

 Configuration will be acquired from environment according to the following variables.